Superficies Opportunitas

 Here is the naive model.
 If each contact has a small probability of producing something useful in any given month — a lead, an insight, an introduction — then more contacts means more probability.
 Formally:

-The formula is technically correct — but it assumes your contacts are independent, that each one represents a genuinely different slice of the world.
-In practice, they rarely are.
-Granovetter’s actual finding is more precise: what matters is not the raw count but the structural position of your contacts.
-A network of 150 people from the same industry, the same background, and the same circles has a high n but a tiny effective surface area.
+Granovetter’s actual finding: what matters is not the raw count but the structural position of your contacts.
+A network of 150 people from the same industry, the same background, the same circles has a high n but a tiny effective surface area.
 They all know the same things.
-Opportunity that reaches one of them reaches all of them — and likely reached you first anyway.
-The formula says: maximize n.
-Granovetter says: maximize how many different waters your net crosses into.
+Opportunity that reaches one of them likely reached you first.

 This is why the tier framework matters — and why the highest-leverage tier is not the largest one.

-What makes Deku’s notebook special isn’t the information itself.
-Other characters are smarter.
-Other characters have more experience.
-What makes it special is what Directed Intelligence looks like in practice: the notebook as filter, not just collector.
-Deku didn’t catalog everything — he cataloged through a frame.
-Every observation was evaluated against a question: how does this matter in a fight, in a strategy, in a combination nobody’s tried?
-That’s what separates productive surface area from noise.
+He didn’t catalog everything — he cataloged through a frame.
+Every observation evaluated against one question: how does this matter in a fight, in a strategy, in a combination nobody’s tried?
 Generic curiosity is exposure.
 Directed curiosity is surface area that compounds.

 Bakugo is raw power.
 Todoroki is inherited talent.
 Deku is surface area.